luojilab/DataReporter/README.md

      * @param key            The value returned by the escalation implementation interface */ public static native void uploadSucess(long nativeReporter, long key);
-	The method is a method that is called after the report is successful, and the method is called after the data is successfully reported by the network.
-Notify Reporter that the data report is completed.

     /**
      * Call this method after the report fails
      *